-The pre-processing in the CFD software involves setting up the model and simulation environment before conducting the analysis.
-The process involves importing or generating the geometry, assigning material attributes, and dividing the geometry into finite elements to create a mesh.
-Table 3 depicts the solver setup in the pre-processing for the Ansys CFX.
-The fluid is described as air and is modelled as an ideal gas during the preprocessing stage of the simulation.
-The assumption simplifies the behavior of the working fluid by assuming a linear relationship between pressure, volume, and temperature.
-The baseline pressure for the simulation is the reference pressure, which is set at standard atmospheric pressure or 101,325 Pa.
-For the simulation to utilize all equations for energy, including kinetic and thermal energy, the Total Energy technique, which represents the heat transfer process, was employed.
-A widely used turbulence model, the k-e model, was selected for predicting turbulence flow in the CFD simulation [25].
-The $k-\varepsilon$ turbulence model strikes a balance between accuracy and computational efficiency for various flow conditions.
+The preprocessing is setting up the model and simulation environment before conducting the analysis.
+This involves importing or producing the geometry, giving material attributes, and breaking the geometry up into finite elements to create a mesh.
+Table 3 depicts the solver set-up in the pre-processing for the Ansys's CFX.
+The fluid is described as air and is modelled as an ideal gas during the preprocessing stage of an ANSYS simulation.
+This simplifies the fluid's behaviour by assuming a linear relationship between pressure, volume, and temperature.
+The baseline pressure for the simulation is the reference pressure, which is set at 101325 Pa, or standard atmospheric pressure.
+The Total Energy technique represents heat transmission, guaranteeing that the simulation considers all types of energy, including kinetic and thermal energy.
+The selected turbulence model is k-Epsilon, a widely used turbulence model for predicting turbulence flow in the CFD simulation [25].
+The k-Epsilon turbulence model balances accuracy and computational efficiency for various flow conditions.
 The Model solves two transport equations for the turbulent kinetic energy (k) and its dissipation rate (epsilon).
-This configuration ensures a thorough and precise representation of heat transfer and fluid dynamics within the system under study.
-The Ansys CFX uses the Finite Volume Method (FVM) to discretize the $k-\varepsilon$ turbulence.
+This configuration guarantees a thorough and precise depiction of heat transfer and fluid dynamics inside the system under study.
+The Ansys CFX uses the finite Volume Method (FVM) to discretize the k- ε turbulence.

 Table 3.
 Solver set-up

 Parameter Method

 Fluid Air Ideal Gas

-Reference Pressure 1013,25 Pa
+Reference Pressure 101325 Pa

 Heat Transfer Total Energy

 Turbulence Model k-Epsilon

 Important sections of the turbomachinery model for simulation are defined by the "Region Information" settings in Turbo Mode within ANSYS.
 The inner and outer boundaries where the blades are joined and encased are denoted by the terms "Hub" and "Shroud".
 The actual blades are specified in the "Blade" area.
 The "Inlet" and "Outlet" limits show where the fluid enters and leaves the domain.
 Assuming that the machinery repeats around the circumference, "Periodic 1" and "Periodic 2" define periodic boundaries for modelling a section of the machinery.
 The absence of matching between "Symmetry," "Tip 1," and "Tip 2" suggests that no particular symmetry planes or tip clearances are used in this configuration.
-Table 4 shows the boundary conditions set up at the inlet and outlet of the fluid passage for the radial turbine.
+Table 4 shows the boundary conditions set-up at the inlet and outlet of the fluid passage for the radial turbine.
 The thermal condition of the fluid entering the system is defined by the total temperature (T-Total), which is 800 K in the preprocessing configuration for the ANSYS simulation.
 The mass flow rate is applied to specific geometric passages or sections since the mass flow parameter is specified per passage.
 With a mass flow rate of 2.3 g/s, the fluid entering each route each second is precisely specified at the passage's inlet and outlet, as shown in Figure 6.
 By defining the flow direction as normal to the boundary (refer to Figure 6), which means that the fluid enters perpendicular to the designated boundary surfaces, the boundary condition is made simpler, and the simulation's accuracy is increased by guaranteeing a consistent entry flow.
-To effectively describe the fluid dynamics and thermal characteristics within the system, the thermal and flow parameters must be specified in detail.
+In order to effectively describe the fluid dynamics and thermal characteristics inside the system, the thermal and flow parameters must be specified in detail.